DeepakArora76/nativescript-dna-deviceinfo/README.md

 ### - isLocationEnabled

-Returns Promise which resolves to 'true' if Location Service is enabled and the app has permission to access it, otherwise false.
+Depending on the state of Location Service and the app permission, returned Promise may resolve to 'true' or 'false'.
+In the absence of appropriate permission, rejected Promise is returned.

 ```javascript
 DeviceInfo.isLocationEnabled().then(value => console.log(value))